kadimisetty/action-hero/README.md

 - __Image Attributions__: _Karate by Alex Auda Samora from the Noun Project_

 ### Roadmap
-1. Configurable exception type. eg. ValueError/ArgumentError etc.
+1. Configurable exception type. e.g. ValueError/ArgumentError etc.
 2. More Actions.
 3. Reference with Sphinx docs + github pages on a seperate branch.
 4. More examples.